Open-Finance-Lab/Chat_XBRL/huggingFace/README.md

 Dynamic Data Refreshing: Seamlessly integrates YAML and scraped data.
 Preserved Features: Retains the search, pagination, and filtering functionalities.
 Improved Scalability: Allows future data source additions without significant changes.

+New web scraper changes and functionalities:
+Concurrent Requests: Use asyncio and aiohttp to make the scraper faster by handling multiple HTTP requests concurrently.
+Improved Data Parsing: Switch to a more flexible HTML/XML parsing library such as lxml for performance improvements and more advanced selector support.
+Structured Logging: Integrate structured logging for better debugging and monitoring.
+Additional Features: Introduce new functionalities, such as handling pagination, exporting scraped data to a database, and using fallback strategies for missing data.